Complex and Adaptive Dynamical Systems: A Primer: Deterministic Evolution

-\underline{\bf Statistical mechanics of the Ising model}\\ In the following we will make use of analogies to notations commonly used in statistical mechanics.
-The reader unfamiliar with the mathematics of the one dimensional Ising model may skip the mathematical details and concentrate on the interpretation of the results.
+\runinhead{Statistical Mechanics of the Ising Model} In the following we will make use of analogies to notations commonly used in statistical mechanics.
+Readers who are unfamiliar with the mathematics of the one-dimensional Ising model may skip the mathematical details and concentrate on the interpretation of the results.

-We write the linear evolution Eq.\ (\ref{evolution_map2}) as
+We write the linear evolution Eq.~(\ref{evolution_map2}) as